icktharus/halite01/README.md

 # Using your starter kit

-All starter kits should contain a `run_game.sh` and `run_game.bash`, you can use these scripts to quickly run a game of halite.
+This starter kit contains a `run_game_macos.sh` and `run_game_linux.sh`, you can use these scripts to quickly run a game of halite.
 By default, this script runs the basic __Settler__ bot against itself.

 ## Bot submission guidelines